greatislander/c2lc-project-website/src/activities/dancing-to-the-beat.md

 ## Steps

 * Select a short song or music your players like
-* Use the coding environment to build a sequence of actions
+* Use Weavly to build a sequence of actions
 * Line up your players
 * Ask them to follow each step of the program that is announced
 * Play the music and your program at once and let the fun begin